WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 ![CDF bracketing curves](https://github.com/WarrenWeckesser/experiments/blob/main/c++/boost/tukeylambda/cdf_curves.svg)

+(The red dotted line could also be used to refine the bracket, but it is not implemented in the C code.
+I haven't tested whether the slightly more expensive set up and computation of the bracket would be offset by what would probably be just one less iteraton of the numerically solver.)

 *Derivation of the bracketing curves*

 If $x$ is far into the left tail (i.e. $x < 0$ and $|x|$ is "big"), then $p$ is "small",